 Statistics from sources such as the National Survey of Religious Identification, the American Religious Identification Survey, and the Gallup Poll demonstrate that almost half of adults residing in the United States are not affiliated with organized religion.
 In addition, a third of the surveyed population describe themselves as “spiritual but not religious” and almost 10% regard themselves as “neither spiritual nor religious.”

-Recognizing the need for religiously and spiritually inclusive educational and theological programs that prepare clergy to serve people of all faith traditions as well as those of no faith tradition, The Chaplaincy Institute / The CHI Interfaith Community was founded by Rev. Gina Rose Halpern, Rev. Jeremy Taylor, and Rabbi Michael Ziegler who shared a vision of an inclusive Interfaith seminary promoting peace and understanding for our world today.
+Recognizing the need for religiously and spiritually inclusive theological educational programs that prepare clergy to serve people of all faith traditions as well as those of no faith tradition, The Chaplaincy Institute / The ChI Interfaith Community was founded by Rev. Gina Rose Halpern, Rev. Jeremy Taylor, and Rabbi Michael Ziegler, who shared a vision of an inclusive Interfaith seminary promoting peace and understanding for our world.

 The Chaplaincy Institute was the fruit of that vision.
 It was founded in 1999 by a group of clergy and teachers representing a variety of religious traditions and spiritual paths:

 Our faculty hold degrees from a number of theological seminaries and progressive learning institutions: